Cognigy/Documentation/docs/en/docs/voicegateway/references/verbs-hooks/sip-refer.md

 # SIP:REFER

-The `sip:refer` command is used to transfer a call and disconnect it.
+The `sip:refer` verb is used to transfer a call and disconnect it.

-This command sends a `REFER` message to the carrier (SIP trunk) or SIP phone.
+This verb sends a `REFER` message to the carrier (SIP trunk) or SIP phone.
 For the transfer to be successful, the carrier or SIP phone needs to support the `REFER` message.
 Once the `sip:refer` is successfully completed, the call will be transferred and disconnected from Voice Gateway.

 ```json
 {